 Drop-in penetration tests measure the hardness and volatile content of bitumen.

-When bitumen is heated for construction the volatile component evaporates and causes the material to harden.
+When bitumen is heated for construction, the volatile components evaporate, causing the material to harden.
 When bitumen has a more volatile content, its hardness increases after heating.

-To perform the drop-in penetration after the heating test, apply the needle with a load of 100 grams for 5 seconds on the bitumen surface.
+To perform the drop-in penetration test after the heating test, apply a 100-gram load to the needle for 5 seconds on the bitumen surface.
 Note the amount of penetration at 0.1 mm.

-Then the bitumen sample is placed in the oven at 163 ͐degrees celsius for 5 hours.
+Then, the bitumen sample is placed in the oven at 163°C for 5 hours.

 After removing the sample, it is allowed to cool.
 In the next step, the penetration test is repeated.